 Student Complaint Procedures

-Complaints about Idaho Public Institutions of Higher Education: (IAW State Board of Ed, POL-III-P-18 ...)
-Students may refer complaints about Public Institutions to the Board's Chief Academic Officer, 208-334-2270.
+Complaints about Idaho public institutions of higher education: (SBOE Governing Policies & Procedures III.P.18) Students may refer complaints about public institutions to the Board's Chief Academic Officer, 208-334-2270.

 - State Consumer Protection Laws.
 Such complaints should be referred to the Attorney General's Consumer Affairs Division under IDAPA 04.02.01, Idaho Rules of Consumer Protection.
 Their complaint forms may be found on the AG's web pages.

 - State Laws or Rules Related to the Registration of Postsecondary Educational Institutions and Proprietary Schools.
 Complaints regarding proper registration of institutions or schools are submitted in writing to the Board's Executive Director or his designee for investigation and appropriate enforcement action.
-To obtain complaint forms: Call or email the State Coordinator for Private Colleges & Proprietary Schools at 208-332-1587 or Harv Lyter.
+To obtain complaint forms: Contactl the State Coordinator.

 - Quality of Education, or Other Matters.

 a.
 Complaints about quality of education provided or accreditation matters are submitted in writing to the Executive Director or his designee for review and appropriate action.
-To obtain complaint forms: Call or Email the State Coordinator for Private Colleges & Proprietary Schools at 208-332-1587 or email@example.com
+To obtain complaint forms: Contact the Coordinator.

 c.
 Complaints about operations or other practices of an institution or school will be reviewed to see if it is within the regulatory authority of the SBOE.